WilfriedMercier/StageM2/README.md

 ### Input files

 Clean_data.py uses a file as an input in order to know which galaxy it must clean.
-Available filenames are listed in the dictionnary *possibleNames*.
+Available filenames are listed in the dictionnary possibleNames.

-The input text file must have the following structure.
-The first column contains the full relative filename to the .config file of every galaxy we want to clean.
-The second column must have the redshift of the galaxy, which can be found in the .config file.
+The input text file must have the following structure

+- the first column contains the full relative filename to the .config file of every galaxy we want to clean

+- the second column must have the redshift of the galaxy, which can be found in the .config file

 ### Output files